-In 2013/14 the value of contracts for both Service Contracts and Consulting Services is down considerably.
-Consulting Services has decreased in value by 71% and Service Contracts by 58%.
-However, from the next section we see that the actual volume of Consulting Services has decreased by 40% but the volume of Service Contracts has increased by 10%.
+In 2015/16 the value of contracts for both Service Contracts and Consulting Services is up considerably.
+Construction has decreased in value by 38% and Minor Construction by 56%.

 Contracts >\$100,000 Volume, Type

 The chart below "Government of Nunavut Distribution of Contracts by Type - Based on Volume - For Contracts > \$100,000 - Excluding Contracts for Goods" illustrates the distribution of contracting type by volume for contracts greater than \$100,000 excluding contracts for goods.